cncf/tag-contributor-strategy/website/content/maintainers/github/templates/recommended/reviewing.md

 * Improve likelihood of new contributors becoming regular contributors.
 * Reduces misunderstandings and confusion during reviews.
 * Sets clear expectations for contributors and reviewers.
+* Builds confidence of stakeholders about the technical quality of the execution.

 ## Fill out the template